Prelude to the Mascot Trilogy – Book Two

 Gerritt rubbed the blonde stubble on his chin absently with one hand while his light blue eyes searched Donte’s face.
 “Perhaps I should go….”

 “Come with us, Gerritt,” Donte interrupted.
 “I’d like Papaw to meet you.”
 He looked at Saskia.
-“They gave us a farewell celebration before we left the ship.
-Gerritt and I were the last to leave, so I hope you won’t be offended if we aren’t hungry.”
+“They gave the troops a farewell celebration before we left the spaceship.
+Being a commander, I was one of the last to leave and Gerritt decided to wait for me so we could ride the tram together.
+I hope you won’t be offended if we aren’t hungry.”

-They rode a coach to the Groot Thuis and took the lift to the second floor, where Pieter and Saskia lived.
+They rode a coach pulled by four equines up a cobblestone road to the Groot Thuis.
+Donte had been raised in Libertad colony, but the Groot Thuis had been home to him for four years before he took his first mate, Liana.
+The main building was a three-story rock structure that had been there for a couple of centuries.
+Inside, the polished wood of the spacious lobby gave it a warm glow.
+They took the lift to the second floor, where Pieter and Saskia lived.
 Pieter came out of his office in his wheel chair and grinned at Donte, his eyes twinkling with delight.

 “Welcome back.
 It is good to have you home.”